dgaydukov/cert-spring5/files/spring5.md

     }
 }
 ```

-As you see we apply before advice only if bean name starts with `original` and methodname is `sayHello`.
+As you see we apply before advice only if bean name starts with `original` and method name is `sayHello`.
 ```java
 import org.springframework.context.ApplicationContext;
 import org.springframework.context.annotation.AnnotationConfigApplicationContext;